-A good method for pinpointing in All Metal Mode is "X-ing" the target with the searchcoil.
+Agood method for pinpointing in the all metal mode is "X-ing" the target with the searchcoil.
 Remember that the target's response sound is always greatest when the target is directly under the center of the searchcoil.
 To "X" a target, sweep the searchcoil over the target from side to side and then from front to back until you can identify the center of the X-the spot on the ground where the target response sound is the greatest.

-Pinpointing a target in Discriminate Mode is probably best done by "X-ing" as well.
+Pinpointing a target in the discriminate mode is probably best done by "X-ing" as well.
 Remember that the detector will beep just as the target passes under the center of the searchcoil.
 Slowing the sweep speed down will help you pick out the center of the X because the target response is reduced at very slow speeds making it easier to correlate the sound with the coil center.